morethanmaps/morethanmaps.github.io/ba-workshop.md

 </button>
 </div>

 **TASK:** for each climate shock that you identified in Activity 2 identify a response strategy that people have deployed.
 Make a list of these response strategies.
+For example, the start of your list might look like:

+* heat / drought impacts to vegetables - use coconut palms as shade
+* tropical cyclones reduce mud crab collections - walk further afield to collect crabs
+* tropical cyclones impact fishing - take jobs in town to compensate lost income
+* ...

 <br>